 source and replica.
 This means that, when you are using GTIDs

 for replication, you do not need (or want) to include

 MASTER_LOG_POS options in the

 CHANGE MASTER TO statement used

-to direct a slave to replicate from a given master; in place of
+to direct a replica to replicate from a given source; in place

-these options, it necessary only to enable the
+of these options, it is necessary only to enable the

 MASTER_AUTO_POSITION option introduced in